The Lego Group: Financial results

 The Lego Group announced on 4 September 2017 its intention to cut 1400 jobs following reduced revenue and profit in the first half of the year, the first reported decrease in 13 years.
-The revenue losses are due to a more competitive environment, where the company has to compete not only against its traditional competitors Mattel and Hasbro, but also against technology companies such as Sony or Microsoft as more children use mobile devices for entertainment.
-The job cuts account for 8 percent of the company's total work force.
-In May 2018, the company made it to Forbes top 100 World's Most Valuable Brands 2018, being 97th on the list.
+The revenue losses are due to a more competitive environment, where the company has to compete not only against its traditional competitors Hasbro and Mattel, but also against technology companies such as Sony or Microsoft as more children use mobile devices for entertainment.
+The job cuts account for 8 per cent of the company's total workforce.
+In May 2018, the company made it to Forbes Top 100 World's Most Valuable Brands 2018, being 97th on the list.

 Legoland

 The Lego Group has built eleven amusement parks around the world, each known as Legoland.
-Each park features large-scale Lego models of famous landmarks and miniature Lego models of famous cities, along with Lego themed rides.
-The first Legoland park was built in Lego's home town of Billund in Denmark.
-This was followed by Legoland Windsor in England, Legoland California in Carlsbad, US and Legoland Deutschland in Günzburg, Germany.
-In addition, Legoland Sierksdorf was opened in 1973, but soon closed in 1976.
+Each park features large-scale Lego models of famous landmarks and miniature Lego models of famous cities, along with Lego-themed rides.
+The first Legoland park was built in the Lego Group's home town of Billund in Denmark in 1968.
+This was followed by Legoland Windsor Resort in Windsor, England, Legoland California in Carlsbad, United States and Legoland Deutschland Resort in Günzburg, Germany.
+In addition, Legoland Sierksdorf was opened in 1973 but soon closed in 1976.